nrkno/sofie-chef/README.md

   }
   ```

-### When using Windows
+### When Using Windows

 - Put the fullscreen window on a non-main display.
-  If the content is on the primary display, an accidental click on the Windows-key will open the start-menu which will display on top of the output.
+  If the content is on the primary display, an accidental click on the Windows key will open the Windows Start menu which will display on top of the output.

 # API